mnemnion/codex/README.md

 nor, if they happen to be, that they are codex `/src` directories under their project name.

 ## doc

   This contains the weave or weaves.
-This is itself an opinionate use of HTML and friends.
-A back end responsible for assembling some web view can stick its product anywhere it chooses (I have a notion for where); if it's in codex format the documentation view of the source code will go here.
+This is itself an opinionated use of HTML and friends.
+A back end responsible for assembling some web view can stick its product anywhere it chooses; if it's in codex format, the documentation view of the source code will go here.

 The subdirectories of `/doc` have names like `/html`, `/md`, or `/pdf`.
 These are the main suffixes you would expect to find, to be sure, but refer to